Chapter 8: Community Relations

 The Board of Education is interested in receiving suggestions and concerns from members of the community.
 Any individual may make a suggestion or express a concern at any District or School office.
 All suggestions and/or concerns will be referred to the appropriate level staff member or District administrator who is most able to respond in a timely manner.
 Each concern or suggestion shall be considered on its merit.

-An individual who is not satisfied after following the channels of authority, may file a grievance under the Board policy 2:260, Uniform Grievance Procedure.
-Neither this policy nor the Uniform Grievance Procedure creates an independent right to a hearing before the Board.
+An individual who is not satisfied may file a grievance under Board policy 2:260, Uniform Grievance Procedure.
+The Board encourages, but does not require, individuals to follow the channels of authority prior to filing a grievance.
+Neither this policy nor the Uniform Grievance Procedure create an independent right to a hearing before the Board.

 Please refer to the following current agreements: